 So he won by 40 points.

-And what I told my people just now, I said to uh General Kelly, I said to a whole group of people, we have to get uh a group together, give me the top twenty-five Congress people that are, you know, could go either way, and I want to go out and campaign for those people, likewise with the Senate, because we're gonna fix everything once we have the votes.
+And what I told my people just now, I said to General Kelly, I said to a whole group of people, we have to get our group together.

 You know, we really don't have when they say a majority.

-Uh it's 5149, but it's not really because you lose a couple and people are sick, people are ill, people can't come to vote.
+It's 51.49, but it's not really because you lose a couple and people are sick, people are ill, people can't come to vote.

-So I think we can actually, because of a couple of things that are happening.
+So I think we can actually, because of a couple of things that are happening, very special things are happening for our country.

 The economy may be the strongest it's ever been in the history of our country.

-Now, you know, the famous quote, it's the economy stupid.
+Now, you know, the famous quote: it's the economy, stupid.

 Well, if it's the economy, then we should do very well.